The Psycho-Physiological Effects on the Mind, Body, and Emotions

 "Excess copper can cause dramatic imbalances in two key neurotransmitters, and may lead to depression or behavioural/learning issues.
 For example, 68% of all ADHD kids have a tendency for very high levels of copper.
 Excess copper can cause inattention, anxiety, and hyperactivity.
 Copper is especially problematic for women because estrogen and copper are proportionately related.
 If you're high in estrogen, you'll be high in copper." ~William J. Walsh, PhD

 The copper problem has significantly worsened in the years since the birth control pill was introduced.
 Since that time, more and more females have become copper toxic (and we see this with the evidence provided through HTMA data).
 The mother's excess then gets transferred in utero via the placenta to the fetus during pregnancy, leading to elevated levels in the male population as well.
 Young girls entering adolescence are especially at risk since their own estrogen build-up will further increase the vulnerability to the problem - this is why it's so important to acknowledge this issue and proactively test female children early.
 The birth control pill affects copper by way of estrogen.
 Anything that raises estrogen (as the pill does) increases copper retention, and in turn, many of the direct psychological effects of copper (especially depression and anxiety).
 In fact, the 'science researchers' seem to finally be catching up to this connection with a study published in 2016 (something the pioneers of HTMA and copper toxicity research have already known about for 40 years, trying for decades to get the medical community and public to listen).
 This study[33,34], the largest of its kind with over a million women tracked over 13 years, showed the direct link between hormonal contraceptive use and significantly increased rates of depression.
 Most people however just think of the Pill's connection to estrogen, without making the copper connection.
-When the copper connection is made, considering excess copper's direct link to increased rates of depression, not to mention copper's effect on raising tissue calcium and lowering magnesium which in turn can increase the risk of blood clots , questions raised by cases examined in articles such as this one would certainly find clearer answers.
+When the copper connection is made, considering excess copper's direct link to increased rates of depression and copper's effect on raising tissue calcium and lowering magnesium (which in turn increases the risk of blood clots ), questions raised by cases examined in articles such as this one would certainly find clearer answers, and those researching why youth mental health cases are exploding in schools (example) might stop scratching their heads.
+How many more have to suffer before this nutrient connection is made!?

 "Blood clots and blockage of blood vessels are one of the most serious side effects of taking oral contraceptives and can cause death or serious disability."